maj0r1337/Eddy-NG-Configs/README.md

 - Connect to your SV08 via FTP.
 The FTP port is 22, the username and password are "biqu".
 - Go to the eddy-ng directory (/home/biqu/eddy-ng) and back up the original probe_eddy_ng.py file safely to your PC.
 - Now, drag and drop my probe_eddy_ng.py file into the open directory on the FTP Client (/home/biqu/eddy-ng), overwrite the existing file.
-- Restart the Printer via yoru Fluid browser interface.
+- Reboot the printer, done!

 Congratulations!
 Your SV08 will now lower his print head from over 7 cm down to just above the build plate again, correctly calculating the true zero position.